-Impact of habitat destruction on wildlife
+Impact of habitat destruction on wildlife, plants

 0

-When the habitat wildlife are adapted to disappears, where can they go?
-Except for birds and other flying animals, imagine the challenge of relocating to suitable habitat when your visual vantage point is only three feet above the ground, like that of a fox.
-Or just a few inches, like that of a chipmunk.
+But, what of wildlife?
+When the habitat wildlife is adapted to disappears, where can they go?
+Except for birds and other flying animals, imagine the challenge of relocating to a suitable place when your visual vantage point is only three feet (1 m) above the ground, like that of a fox.
+Or, chipmunk height, just a few inches.
 Which direction should they go?
 Can they find food before they starve?
 Or a safe place to rest?
-And water — where’s water?
-The familiar place they were forced from was utterly familiar: The best hiding spot is under the old log behind the bushes.
-The creek is just around the bend to the left.
-Food is on the ground under the fruit trees that stand behind the small forest of pine trees on the other side of the hill.
+And water—where’s water?
+The place they were forced from was completely familiar: The best hiding spot was under the old log behind the bushes.
+The creek was just around the bend to the left.
+Food was on the ground under the fruit trees that stood behind the small forest of pine trees on the other side of the hill.

 Aerial view of cookie-cutter neighborhood